kanishkbadola12/Vimeo-Video-Player/README.md

 Run command `npm install` to install the dependencies
 ## Running application

-Once the dependencies are installed, use command Run `npm start` to run the application on local server.
+Once the dependencies are installed, use command `npm start` to run the application on local server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.